Katstrel/Kats-Tweaks-and-Skins/README.md

 | [Bookmarking](https://github.com/Katstrel/Kats-Tweaks-and-Skins/raw/refs/heads/main/Scripts/Bookmarking.user.js) | Bookmark tracking, tagging, and more |
 | [Read Time & Word Count](https://github.com/Katstrel/Kats-Tweaks-and-Skins/raw/refs/heads/main/Scripts/Read_Time_and_Word_Count.user.js) | Estimated read time for works and chapters |
 | [Tag Colors](https://github.com/Katstrel/Kats-Tweaks-and-Skins/raw/refs/heads/main/Scripts/Tag_Colors.user.js) | Create color coding for tags |

+# Credits

+Parts of the code are copied or based on the following scripts.
+Huge shoutout to all of these authors as the entire project wouldn't have been possible without them as examples to build off of.

+AO3 Bookmarking Records by Bairdel
+AO3: Estimated Reading Time v2 by lomky
+AO3: Get Current Chapter Word Count by w4tchdoge